wodtech/deweb/content/blog/2022-10-20-how-to-use-repair-system.md

 ---
-title: How to use Repair System?
+title: How to use Repair System
 date: 2022-04-15T12:24:34.743Z
 shot_description: Fill your pockets with $WOD — they will be the biggest asset in your fishing.
 image: /img/1_sd2skwwqrqiyvkaet_kqmw-2x.png